cloudmesh-community/book/chapters/container/docker-fs.md

 $ ssh $FS_USER@$ECHO
 ```

-If you have access to india but not the docker swarm system, your
+**Note: If you have access to india but not the docker swarm system, your
 project may not have been authorized to access the docker swarm cluster.
-Send a ticket to FutureSystems ticket system to request this.
+Send a ticket to FutureSystems ticket system to request this.**

 Once logged in to the docker swarm head node, try to run: